 Want to take action on domestic violence related public policy issues?
 Then sign up for our legislative action list!
 CCADV relies upon advocates, allies and survivors of domestic violence to contact State Legislators and Colorado’s Members of Congress at critical points to shape legislation and funding for domestic violence shelters and programs.
 We ask you to take a few minutes of your time to call, email or meet with your representatives about specific legislation.
 Your action is powerful and meaningful in the life of a survivor of domestic violence.

-Please check our Public Policy Priorities page regularly for opportunities to be active on CCADV’s policy agenda and email amiller(at)ccadv.org to sign up to receive action alerts and the most current information on CCADV’s policy efforts.
+Please check our Public Policy Priorities page regularly for opportunities to be active on CCADV’s policy agenda, and sign up to receive action alerts and the most current information on CCADV’s policy efforts.

-If you have questions about or input on the critical issues affecting domestic violence survivors and how they are being addressed, contact CCADV at 303-831-9632, toll free at 888-778-7091, or at amiller(at)ccadv.org.
+If you have questions about or input on the critical issues affecting domestic violence survivors and how they are being addressed, contact CCADV at 303-831-9632, toll free at 888-778-7091, or at lwaligorski(at)ccadv.org.

 CCADV Staff & Board Members and supporters celebrate signing of CCADV’s legislative overhaul of child custody and civil protection order statutes, House Bill 1259, into law on May 14, 2013 with the bill’s sponsors Senator Newell and Representative McCann at the Colorado Capitol.